Agoric/documentation/main/guides/ertp/README.md

 as an argument and sends messages to the remote object.
 This is explained in more detail at the [`E()` section in the Distributed JavaScript page](../js-programming/eventual-send.md).

-## Creating and Using Non-Fungible Assets

-Say you own the Agoric Theatre and want to sell tickets to seats for a play.
-Tickets are non-fungible assets, as they refer to a specific seat for a specific show at a specific time and date.
-It matters to buyers which ticket they get.

-The Agoric Theatre has 1114 seats numbered `1` to `1114`.
-An object representing a valid ticket has the properties:
-- `seat`: A number.
-- `show`: A string describing the show.
-- `start`: A string representing a [time/date in ISO format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).

-<<< @/snippets/ertp/guide/test-readme.js#ticketValues

-To create tickets, you first create JavaScript objects that each represent a ticket.
-Then, because you need to specify the amount of digital assets to be minted, you can use `AmountMath` to make an amount.
-In this case, you're making tickets for one performance of *Hamilton*.

-<<< @/snippets/ertp/guide/test-readme.js#makeTicketIssuer

-As before, you use `makeIssuerKit()` to create a `mint` that can create Agoric Theatre ticket assets.
-The difference from when you created a fungible asset is that you have to use a second argument, in this case `AssetKind.SET`.

-There are two `AssetKinds`.
-Each one polymorphically implements the same set of methods.
-- `AssetKind.NAT`: Works with natural number `values` and fungible assets.
-Default value for `makeIssuerKit()`.
-- `AssetKind.SET`: Used with non-fungible assets, operates on an array of records (objects) with keys and values.

-<<< @/snippets/ertp/guide/test-readme.js#ticketPayments

-First you define an `amount` description for each ticket you want to issue.

-Then you use your `mint` for the appropriate `brand` to create an asset for each ticket.
-Each ticket asset is a separate `payment`.
-You can transfer and deposit a non-fungible asset `payment` just like a fungible one.

 ## Security Properties

 ERTP `purses` have a `deposit` method which takes a `payment`